DIY Halloween Cloche: Unique Halloween Decor for Your Home

 • Make sure the base of your cloche bonds easily with hot glue.
 A wood or metal base works well; glass can be problematic.

-Get the components ready:
+Get the Components Ready:

 • Clean the glass lid in hot, soapy water and dry with a towel.
 If needed, use a glass cleaner to remove any streaks.
 Set the lid aside for now.